 Let me calm your fears:

 - Your admin area is safe - The public cannot access it.
-All they see is the bar itself, but none of the links on it will work.
+All they see is the bar itself, but none of its links will work.

-- It’s easy to fix - In just two minutes I will help you solve your problem.
+- It’s easy to fix - I will help you solve your problem in just two minutes.
 I promise.

-I am aware of two different culprits; W3 Total Cache, and CloudFlare full page cache.
+I know two different culprits; W3 Total Cache and CloudFlare full page cache.

 W3 Total Cache Page Cache

-WordPress by default will query a database and run PHP every time a page is requested.
-In essence, it builds the page every time a visitor lands on it.
+WordPress, by default, will query a database and run PHP every time a page is requested.
+Essentially, it builds the page every time a visitor lands on it.

-W3 Total Cache takes that finished version of the page, and stores the final output of the page in the cache.
-Then when a subsequent visitor lands on the page, the page is loaded from the cache, rather than built on demand.
+W3 Total Cache takes that finished version of the page and stores the final output of the page in the cache.
+Then when a subsequent visitor lands on the page, it is loaded from the cache rather than built on demand.

-This significantly speeds up the render time of your webpage as well as reducing the load on the web server, and I would highly recommend adding caching to your website.
+This significantly speeds up the render time of your webpage and reduces the load on the web server, and I would highly recommend adding caching to your website.
 You can view our guide on how to set up W3 Total Cache properly here, or follow this more up-to-date version that is specific to A2 Hosting.

-The problem you face is because you have misconfigured W3 Total Cache.
-You have set it to cache pages for logged in users.
+The problem you face is that you have misconfigured W3 Total Cache.
+You have set it to cache pages for logged-in users.
 By doing this, you are caching the entire page, including the admin bar.

-When logged out, you are only seeing a cached version of the Admin Bar.
+You only see a cached version of the Admin Bar when logged out.
 Because a user is not logged in, they will get an authentication error when they try to visit any of the admin area links.
-Your site is, and always has been safe from this issue.
+Your site is and always has been safe from this issue.

 Fixing the problem in W3 Total Cache